LRenTi/AnkiPackBuilder/README.md

 ### Prompt
 A prompt for ChatGPT to create Flashcards in the AnkiPackbuilder Format about the topic Bilirubin. <br>

 	Create flashcards for me.
-The questions should start with a # and immediately after that, the question should follow.
+The format you should use is as follows: Put a # before the question, followed immediately by the question itself.
+The answer should be written beneath the question and can span multiple lines.
-        The answer begins on the next line.
 Everything should be in a .txt code file.
-Create 5 Flashcards about Bilirubin.
+You don't need to write "question" or "answer.
+        Here's an example card in the format you should follow:
+        #What is the color of the sky?
+        Blue
 ## Contributing

 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue.